top of page

 • Google+ Basic Square

-My 1RM pull-up improved by 33%, going from 22.5kg to 30kg.
-My max reps with just my bodyweight also improved (though not as much), going from 11 reps to 13 (18% increase).
+My 1RM improved by 33%, going from 22.5kg to 30kg.
+My max bodyweight reps also improved (though not as much), going from 11 reps to 13 - an 18% increase.

 The 1RM test is a test of absolute strength - the ability to recruit as many motor units as possible and fire them in sync at max force.
 The max reps test however, is really a test of muscular endurance; your body's ability to maintain submaximal strength in the presence of fatigue.